pmreis/TeslaImprovementBacklog/README.md

 Another example: all the voice commands for showing a settings page, e.g. lights, locks, display, won't work in Portuguese.

 ## Note 7
 Some roads on the map coverage are completly ignored by navigation.
-There is no clear pattern on why some roads are ignored, but I leave an example below for this road: https://goo.gl/maps/iC1AYiaTJsKaaXvu8.
+There is no clear pattern on why some roads are ignored, but I leave a couple of images below as an example for this specific road: https://goo.gl/maps/iC1AYiaTJsKaaXvu8.

 ![ignoredRoad1](note-7_1.jpg)
 *Already on the ignored road and navigation suggests turning back.
 This is an asphalt road*